 8.2a.6 Anti-Clogging Tokens

 A STA is required to do a considerable amount of work upon receipt of a Commit Message.
 This opens up the possibility of a distributed denial-of-service attack by flooding a STA with bogus Commit Messages from forged MAC addresses.
-To prevent this from happening, a STA shall maintain a counter in its SAE state machine indicating the number of open and unfinished protocol instances.
+To prevent this from happening, a STA shall maintain an Open counter in its SAE state machine indicating the number of open and unfinished protocol instances (see 8.2a.5.1).
 When that counter hits or exceeds dot11RSNASAEAntiCloggingThreshold, the STA shall respond to each Commit Message with a rejection that includes an Anti-Clogging Token statelessly bound to the sender of the Commit Message.
 The sender of the Commit Message must then include this Anti-Clogging Token in a subsequent Commit Message.

 The Anti-Clogging Token is a variable length value that statelessly binds the MAC address of the sender of a Commit Message.
 The length of the Anti-Clogging Token needs not be specified because the generation and processing of the Anti-Clogging Token is solely up to one peer.
 To the other peer in the SAE protocol, the Anti-Clogging Token is merely an opaque blob whose length is insignificant.
 It is suggested that an Anti-Clogging Token not exceed 256 octets.